Ryan Fitzpatrick: Buccaneers franchise records

-Post NFL career
+Post-NFL career

-On June 21, 2022, it was announced that Fitzpatrick would become a pre-game and postgame analyst for Amazon.
+On June 21, 2022, it was announced that Fitzpatrick would become a pre-game and postgame analyst for Amazon's Thursday Night Football.

+In 2023, Fitzpatrick became a spokesman for DraftKings.
+The following year, Fitzpatrick, along with fellow NFL alumnus and Thursday Night Football analyst Andrew Whitworth, launched the Fitz & Whit podcast under Wave Sports + Entertainment.

 Personal life

-Fitzpatrick is married to Liza Barber.
-They have seven children together as of 2021: 3 sons and 4 daughters.
-Fitzpatrick never removes his wedding ring, including during games; he stated in a 2011 interview, "It's important for me not to take it off."
+On June 24, 2006, Fitzpatrick married Liza Barber, who he met while they were students at Harvard.
+The couple have three sons and four daughters.
+Fitzpatrick never removes his wedding ring, including during games; he stated in a 2011 interview it was "important for [him] not to take it off".
 He was named the fifth-smartest athlete in sports by Sporting News in 2010.

 Fitzpatrick is known for his beard, which he began growing out during his time with the Bills in the 2010s.
-He has jokingly referred to himself as "the Amish Rifle."
-He has also received the nicknames "Fitzmagic" and "Fitztragic" due to his competitive, but inconsistent, performances in games, as well as "Fitzception" for his tendency to throw costly interceptions in key games.
+Fitzpatrick has jokingly referred to himself as "the Amish Rifle."

+Fitzpatrick continues to support the Bills, attending the Bills' wild card playoff game against the New England Patriots in 2021 where he took off his shirt in the stands despite freezing weather.
+Fitzpatrick has repeated the feat twice to the pleasure of Bills fans, once while interviewing Josh Allen after a Thursday Night Football game, and again while "leading the charge" before a 2024 playoff game against the Baltimore Ravens.
+Fitzpatrick names Allen as his favorite quarterback to watch.